openmobilityfoundation/mobility-data-specification/general-information.md

 Note that to handle out-of-order events, the validity of the prior-state shall not be enforced at the time of ingest via Provider or Agency.
 Events received out-of-order may result in transient incorrect vehicle states.

+Vehicles can enter the `unknown` state to and from any other state with the following event types: `unknown` can go to any state with event type `comms_restored`, and any state can go to `unknown` with event type `comms_lost` or `missing`.

 | Valid prior `vehicle_state` values | `vehicle_state` | `event_type` |  Description |
 | --- | --- | --- | --- |
 | `non_operational` | `available`   | `battery_charged`    | The vehicle became available because its battery is now charged. |